Match Review

 Q, What kind of encouragement did you give to the players before entering extra time?

-We discussed the summary of places that seem usable in the following time zone.
-It's about what will be important in the next 15 minutes.
-We were thinking of giving them strength, including the details.
-The players showed us what kind of men they are and I am proud of them.
-We want to recover properly and prepare for the next game in Tokyo.
+A, I talked about the areas we could utilize in the next period and summarized that.
+It was about what would be important in the next 15 minutes.
+Including the finer details, I was thinking of empowering them.
+The players showed what kind of men they are, and I am proud of them.
+We want to recover well, return to Tokyo, and prepare for the next match.

 [Player Interview]